eretl/WOL-smartthings/README.md

 # WOL-smartthings
-Wake on LAN button on Samsung smartthings
+Wake on LAN button on Samsung smartthings controlled with synology nas